AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-26005-unable-to-select-category-in-tree-for-cart-price-rule-conditions.md

 ---
-description: The MDVA-26005 patch solves the issue where users are not able to select a category in the category tree for Cart Price rule conditions.
-This patch is available when the Quality Patches Tool (QPT) 1.1.4 is installed.
-The patch ID is MDVA-26005.
-Please note that the issue was fixed in Adobe Commerce 2.3.6.
+title: "MDVA-26005: Unable to select category in tree for Cart Price rule conditions"
 labels: QPT patches,Quality Patches Tool,MQP,Magento,Support Tools,QPT,QPT 1.1.4,category,tree,rule conditions,Cart Price,Adobe Commerce,cloud infrastructure,on-premises,2.3.4,2.3.4-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2
-title: 'MDVA-26005: Unable to select category in tree for Cart Price rule conditions'
 ---

-# MDVA-26005: Unable to select category in tree for Cart Price rule conditions

 The MDVA-26005 patch solves the issue where users are not able to select a category in the category tree for Cart Price rule conditions.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.4 is installed.
 The patch ID is MDVA-26005.
 Please note that the issue was fixed in Adobe Commerce 2.3.6.